Raasiku Parish: Religion

-Symbolics
+Symbols

-Both the municipal flag and coat of arms have been in use since 1995.

-The coat of arms of the municipality symbolizes the beautiful pine forest of Aruküla, pine-like perseverance that helps people promote the economy and spiritual life of their home region.
-The green diagonal area resembles the other biggest small borough Raasiku with its small drumlins surrounding the small borough.
-Green resembles nature and silver hope and purity.
+The municipal flag and coat of arms have both been in use since 1995.
+The coat of arms depicts the pine forest of Aruküla, symbolising a "pine-like" perseverance that drives the economic and spiritual development of the region.
+The green diagonal area represents the parish's other major settlement, Raasiku, and the drumlins that surround it.
+In the municipal colour scheme, green represents nature, while silver signifies hope and purity.